 Why International Overdose Awareness Day is Needed: The Problem with the Current Approach to Opioid Use Disorder

 The current approach to the opioid epidemic is to criminalize, rather than support, individuals living with the disease of addiction.
-Locking people up for months on end, labeling them as drug addicts, and leaving them on replacement opioids indefinitely are more significant tactics that have failed, again and again.
+For example, locking people up for months on end, labeling them as drug addicts, and leaving them on replacement opioids indefinitely are more significant tactics that have failed.
 At best, these methods are ineffective.
 At worst, they stigmatize people and leave them feeling unheard, unseen, and misunderstood.
-This systemic failure is a significant contributor to the spiraling sense of hopelessness and depression many individuals feel, and ultimately contributes to the thousands of overdoses which claim the lives of so many people from all corners of American society every year.
+This systemic failure is a significant contributor to the spiraling sense of hopelessness and depression many individuals feel.
+Ultimately, it contributes to the thousands of overdoses claiming the lives in American society every year.

 The truth is more promising than what the status quo would have us believe.
-Addiction is a treatable and reversible condition.
+In particular, addiction is a treatable and reversible condition.
 It can be a temporary issue and does not have to become an unavoidable fate.
-People have the right to go through a bad time in their life and recover from it—their past does not have to limit and control where they go and what they accomplish in the future.
+People have the right to go through a bad time in their life and recover from it.
+Their past does not have to limit and control where they go and what they accomplish in the future.

 The problem is that most financial profits are made on long-term management—not on cures or solutions.
-People are led to believe that the only way to “recover” from their opioid addiction is to use “legal” opioids such as methadone for the rest of their lives.
+People are led to believe that the only way to “recover” from their opioid addiction is to use “legal” opioids such as methadone indefinitely.

 There is a better way.
 Effective medical detoxification is possible and essential.
-Patients can be provided with in-hospital medical detox or rapid detox so they can be more emotionally present and engaged in not only addiction recovery but in mental health treatment, too.
+Patients can receive in-hospital medical detox or rapid detox so they can be more emotionally present and engaged in not only addiction recovery but in mental health treatment, too.
 A medical approach to detoxification takes us beyond the label of “drug addict” and supports the person experiencing it.
-These medical treatment plans are not pre-set, but individually determined and implemented based on patients’ personal, health, and emotional needs.
+These medical treatment plans are not pre-set.
+In contrast, the plans are individually determined and implemented based on patients’ personal, health, and emotional needs.